Furyzxc/JobFinder/README.md

 To get started with JobFinder, follow these steps:

-1. Clone the repository: `git clone https://github.com/Furyzxc/JobFinder.git`
+1. Clone the repository: `git clone https://github.com/Furyzxc/social-network-2023.git`
 2. Install the required dependencies: `npm install`
-3. Set up environment variables.
+3. Set up the database and environment variables.
-4. Run the application: `npm run dev`
+4. Run the application: `npm start`

 ## Technologies Used